 Plan your outdoor adventure to include a unique event happening in Cumberland Valley.
 Our collection of group hikes, music events, and festivals are the perfect complement to your outdoor getaway.
 View the full calendar here.

-Cumberland Valley's dining options include more than 20 restaurants in downtown Carlisle, steak and seafood options, waterfront hotspots, and favorites in Mechanicsburg, Camp Hill & the West Shore.
+Cumberland Valley's dining options include more than 20 restaurants in downtown Carlisle, waterfront hotspots, and favorites in Mechanicsburg, Camp Hill & the West Shore.
 You can also sort and browse all restaurant locations and types here.